opencadc/science-platform/k8s-config/README.md

 ./cavern/sshd-certs/ssh_host_rsa_key
 ```

-The file `/skaha/config/k8s-config` must be handled specially.
-See skaha/README.md for details

 2. from the `k8s-config/kustomize` directory, run: `kubectl apply -k .` to apply the configuration.
 This command can also be issue to update the config or certificates at at later date.

-### site-specific configuration

-The following files contain configuration settings for the deployment:

-- cavern tomcat:
-  - catalina.properties refers to hostname
-  - Cavern.properties refers to hostname
-  - cavern volume is installation specific
-  - cephfs path set to /cavern-dev
-- cavern ingress:
-  - ingress refers to hostname
-- skaha tomcat:
-  - catalina.properties refers to hostname
-  - cavern volume is installation specific
-- skaha wsproxy
-  - ingress refers to hostname
-  - python redirect scripts in images reference namespaces

-When overlays on kustomize are complete these files won't be needed.

 ## Network